bsherin/tactic/docs/Tile-Commands.rst

     .. py:method:: create_row(row_dict=None)

-        Creates a new :py:class:`DetachedTacticRow` object. *row_dict* and be a dict or a pandas Series.
+        Creates a new :py:class:`DetachedTacticRow` object.

+        :param dfordict row_dict: This be a dict or a pandas Series.

     .. py:method:: create_line(txt=None)